Many Americans conduct passive investing, which some call “lazy investing.” Though this is a common way to invest, it has its detractors.

-To be honest, I find the simplest investment strategies most appealing.
 I just finished reading Paul Farrell’s The Lazy Person’s Guide to Investing, for example, and I found myself drawn to the “lazy portfolios” he describes.
-Lazy portfolios are collections of index funds.
+Lazy portfolios done by are collections of index funds.
 Because these portfolios are balanced — they contain stocks and bonds — they mitigate risk while providing excellent returns.
 Best of all, they take very little time to maintain.

 Five lazy portfolios

-It turns out that some of my favorite financial writers are also huge fans of lazy portfolios.
+It turns out that some of my favorite financial writers are also huge fans of passive investing.
 In fact, many of these writers have designed portfolios of their own.
 Here are some of the more prominent examples:

 The Couch Potato Portfolio from Scott Burns